-A. Principal's Message
+Principal's Message

 Clarksville Middle School is your school.
-The faculty, staff and administration hope you will enjoy it, honor it and grow from the time you spend here as a student.
-We continue to emphasize the three R's at CMS, where students are Respectful, Responsible and Ready to Learn each and every day.
-The purpose of this handbook is to help you become aware of your privileges, opportunities and responsibilities as a citizen of this school.
+The faculty, staff, and administration hope you will enjoy it, honor it, and grow from the time you spend here as a student.
+We continue to emphasize the three R's at CMS, where students are Respectful, Responsible, and Ready to Learn each and every day.
+This handbook aims to help you become aware of your privileges, opportunities, and responsibilities as a citizen of this school community.